ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 Reverse engineer the real RMNOCASE collatiion and write an extension that implements it exactly.

 Another idea-\
-Determine whether the RMNOCASE code used inside RM can be extracted from the RootsMagic.exe file and then used as an extension by external apps.
+Determine whether the RMNOCASE code used inside RM can\\ould be extracted from the RootsMagic.exe file and then used as an extension by external apps.

 ## The Fake RMNOCASE: unifuzz64.dll